Vicina (town): Decline

 At the end of the 14th century, Vicina was under Byzantine control, and according to a document from 1337-1338, it was ruled by "infamous heathens", presumably Mongols, Turks or Tatars.
 Soon after that, another document noted the rise and fall of the metropolis of Vicina, as Vicina was "plagued by barbarians" and had only a few Christians.
 In 1359, the Metropolitan Hyacinth of Vicina moved to Argeș with the approval of the Ecumenical Patriarch of Constantinople.

 The commerce of Vicina was severely affected during the Genoese-Byzantine war of 1351–1352.
 After the war, the Byzantines lost the control of the Lower Danube to the Genoese, who gained control over the town of Kilia (today Chilia Veche, Romania) The decline of Vicina also led to the rise of another port on the Danube, Brăila, which became the largest port on the Danube in the region.
 This was also helped by the political stability within Wallachia, whereas Vicina was caught in fights between Mongols and Bulgarians, later also with the Turks.

 Location

 The exact location of Vicina is not yet known and it's a matter of debate among historians and archeologists.
 Portolan charts place it right after Drinago (which is assumed to be modern Brăila), south of the Danube.
 Based on this, many historians identified it with Isaccea, while archeologists identify it with Păcuiul lui Soare.
-Nevertheless, historians identified it with a variety of places:
+In the "Book of Knowledge of All Kingdoms...", written during the 14th-century, the location of Vicina is described thus: "I departed from the kingdom of Menseber and went along the shore of the Mare Mayor to a great city called Vecina.
+Here nine rivers unite, and fall into the Mare Mayor.
+They call the first Turbo, the second Danubio, the third Dacia, the fourth Drinago, the fifth Pinga, the sixth Raba, the seventh Rabesa, the eighth Ur, the ninth Vecine.
+These nine rivers make a great commotion before this city of Vecina which is the capital of the kingdom.
+It has a white flag with four red squares."
+Over time, historians identified it with a variety of places: